- Residential Life

 Campus Center 236

-Graduates and students asked to stay for performances at graduation or transitioning to the summer hall may stay until Sunday, May 19 at Noon.
-We also permit students enrolled in a class at an ACTC institution with a later finals schedule to stay on campus until after the final.
-All exceptions must be approved by each RHD.
-Please contact your RHD by Friday, May 2 at Noon for approval.
+Graduates and students asked to stay for performances at graduation may stay until Sunday, May 17 at Noon.
+We also permit students enrolled in a class at an ACTC institution with a later finals schedule and students transitioning to on-campus summer housing to stay on campus until after the final or summer hall check-in.

 Leaving your Room in good condition